 In this scenario, you are a gas company employee and you need to inspect service lines in Aurora, IL.
 No one needs to see your inspections immediately, so the protocol you follow is to work offline, syncing your changes once you are back in the office.
 You’ll take the area of the map offline, do your inspections, then sync your changes to make them available to others.

-While you can go offline with Collector Classic, preplanned map areas (such as the one taken offline in this blog) are only supported in the new version of Collector, currently available on iOS.
+While you can go offline with Collector Classic, map areas created as part of the map in ArcGIS Online or ArcGIS Enterprise (such as the one taken offline in this blog) are only supported in the new version of Collector, available on iOS and Android.

-- Open Collector for ArcGIS and tap Try it.
+- Open ArcGIS Collector and tap Try it.